We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Harder to Sell

-It can be harder to sell a clarity enhanced diamond for a few reasons.
 The first is some jewelers simply do not want to carry enhanced diamonds in their inventory.

 It is a matter of whether the jeweler believes it has the potential to sell for a higher price.
 With a lower selling price than a natural diamond, some jewelers don’t consider them to be worth inventory space.